Close Menu

 THE MEDICAL EXPERT

 The Medical Expert is chosen by the ALJ.
-Typically, the Medical Expert is a doctor who often appears at hearings at the request of the SSA.
+Typically, the Medical Expert is a doctor who attends hearings at the request of the SSA.
 The Judge does not always call a Medical Expert.
 Therefore, not all hearings have one.
 But, if your hearing does have one, he or she is there to testify about your medical records.

 The Medical Expert will also testify as to whether you qualify for benefits under the SSA’s rules.
 They will compare your mental or physical condition to SSA’s listing.
 For example, if you have Depression, then the expert will look at your symptoms under Listing 12.04.